gomorpheus/morpheus-docs/integration_guides/IdentityManagement/okta.rst

 Now, allowed Okta users can log into |morpheus| via their Okta credentials and a user will be automatically generated within |morpheus| with matching metadata and mapped Role permissions.

 ..
-NOTE:: If you've created multi-tenant roles, these will also appear here and can be mapped to Okta user groups allowing you to map users to equivalent user groups in Morpheus.
+NOTE:: If you've created multi-tenant roles, these will also appear here and can be mapped to Okta user groups allowing you to map users to equivalent user groups in |morpheus|.